KhamaPride/KhamaPride/README.md

 - 👋 Hi, I’m @KhamaPride
-- 👀 I’m interested in web development, mobile app development, java, kotlin,
+- 👀 I’m interested in web development, mobile app development, java.
-- 🌱 I’m currently learning react, angular android developer
+- 🌱 I’m currently learning Kotlin and Swift
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile application development in android or iOS .
-- 📫 You can reach me on bsc-40-16@cc.ac.mw
+- 📫 You can reach me on kkapepeta@gmail.com

 <!---
 KhamaPride/KhamaPride is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.